fetchai/colearn/docs/tutorial_on_customisation.md

         return model
 ```

-This function just needs to return a Pytorch net - the architecture is up to you!
+This function just needs to return a Pytorch Net - the architecture is up to you!

+## Loading the data
-Next we need to define some functions for loading the dataset.
-The learner needs to be passed an instance of LearnerData
+The PytorchLearner expects the data to be wrapped by an instance of LearnerData.
-on contruction.
 The LearnerData class is defined in `/colearn/basic_learner.py`
 and is a simple wrapper around generators for the testing, training and validation data.
+The validation data here means the data that is used for voting.
-Each generator need to return the next batch of data when `__next__` is called on it.
+Each generator needs to return the next batch of data when `__next__` is called on it.
+#fixme - talk about mnist data format
 Here's a function that loads the dataset for a single learner:
 ```python
 def load_learner_data(data_dir, batch_size, width, height, train_ratio, test_ratio, generator_seed):